Coupling¶

 Example

-Returns a reduced dictionary representation of the class object by removing all key-value pair corresponding to keys listed in the exclude argument, and keys with value as None.
+Returns a reduced dictionary representation of the class object by removing all key-value pairs corresponding to keys listed in the exclude argument, and keys with a value of None.

 exclude – A list of keys to exclude from the dictionary.